abelmaxv/CASA-1A/README.md

 >[!IMPORTANT]
 >It is important to format the network so that it is undirected and vertices are labeled 0, ..., n-1 where n is ther number of vertices.

-Although a complete [documentation]() is available, the next section provides a basic use case of the algorithm.
+Although a complete documentation (soon) is available, the next section provides a basic use case of the algorithm.

 ## Basic Example